← Back

 There is an option to sync your Desktop to iCloud, but it’s insanely buggy.
 Totally messed up my installation at some point and had to start over.

-I gave up on recovering some files from iCloud.
+I even gave up on recovering some files from iCloud.
 They’re here, they just don’t download.
+I think this is because I left storage optimisation on.

 When I tried setting something up, it just didn’t work well.
 I can’t quite remember what went wrong, but it was one of those cases where I just keep trying to force some software to do something it hasn’t been designed for.